janwilmans/guidelines/guidelines_details.md

   - **Rationale**: to prevent implicit conversions and make the construction visible at the call site.
 - Define interfaces as pure virtual classes that have a default virtual destructor and do not have member variables.
   - **Rationale**: Interfaces are a mechanism to separate the interface from the implementation, adding members would contradict this purpose[^1].
-- Do not rely on aggregate initialization for assigning default value to members, either create constructors instead or use in-class initialization.
+- Do not rely on aggregate initialization for assigning default value to members, either create constructors or use in-class initialization.
   - **Rationale**: when initialization is part of the type, it makes it harder to use incorrectly.
 - Prefer member initializer lists over assignment in constructor body.
   - **Rationale**: it's more efficient, it is construction instead construction followed by assignment.